Nanosheared electrolyte

 The parameters for water correspond to the TIP4P/2005 water model, for which only the oxygen interacts through Lennard-Jones potential, and the parameters for \(\text{Na}^+\) and \(\text{Cl}^-\) are from the CHARMM-27 force field [36].

-As already seen in previous tutorials, and with the important exception of pair_coeff 1 5, only pairwise interaction between atoms of identical types were assigned.
-By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical average: \(\epsilon_{ij} = (\epsilon_{ii} + \epsilon_{jj})/2\), \(\sigma_{ij} = (\sigma_{ii} + \sigma_{jj})/2.\) Other rules for cross coefficients can be set with the pair_modify command, but for the sake of simplicity, the default option is kept here.
+As already seen in previous tutorials and with the important exception of pair_coeff 1 5, only pairwise interactions between atoms of identical types was assigned.
+By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical average: \(\epsilon_{ij} = (\epsilon_{ii} + \epsilon_{jj})/2\), \(\sigma_{ij} = (\sigma_{ii} + \sigma_{jj})/2.\).
+If the default value of \(5.941\,\text{kcal/mol}\) was kept for \(\epsilon_\text{1-5}\), the solid walls would be extremely hydrophilic, causing the water molecule to form dense layers.
+As a comparison, the water-water energy \(\epsilon_\text{1-1}\) is only \(0.185199\,\text{kcal/mol}\).
+Therefore, the walls were made less hydrophilic by reducing the value of \(\epsilon_\text{1-5}\).
+Copy the following lines into PARM.lammps as well:

-The bond_coeff, which is here used for the O-H bond of the water molecule, sets both the energy of the harmonic potential and the equilibrium distance in Ångstrom.
-The value is 0 for the energy because we are going to use a rigid model for the water molecule.
-The shape of the molecule will be preserved later by the shake algorithm.
-Similarly, the angle coefficient here for the H-O-H angle of the water molecule sets the energy of the harmonic potential (also 0) and the equilibrium angle is in degree.
+The bond_coeff command, used here for the O-H bond of the water molecule, sets both the spring constant of the harmonic potential and the equilibrium distance of \(0.9572~\text{Å}\).
+The constant can be 0 for a rigid water molecule, because the shape of the molecule will be preserved by the SHAKE algorithm (see below) [37, 38].
+Similarly, the angle coefficient for the H-O-H angle of the water molecule sets the force constant of the angular harmonic potential to 0 and the equilibrium angle to \(104.52^\circ\).

 Let us also create another file called GROUP.lammps next to PARM.lammps, and copy the following lines into it: